robusta-dev/robusta/docs/setup-robusta/alertsui.rst

 How it works
 --------------------

-Activating this feature automatically generates a predefined collection of PrometheusRule custom resources.

-These alerts are seamlessly synchronized from the Robusta platform to any cluster that has this functionality activated, by created PrometheusCRD files in the cluster.

-You can to enable, disable, or adjust these alerts through the user interface.

-The alerts originate from the Kube Prometheus Stack, with plans to add additional alerts in the future.
+This feature, once enabled, generates a predefined set of PrometheusRule resources that the Robusta platform seamlessly syncs to your cluster through PrometheusCRD files.
+It allows you to adjust or control these alerts, which are based on the Kube Prometheus Stack, via the UI.

 Activate Alerts Interface
 --------------------------